Daniluvatar/PicoPlaca/README.md

 $python predict_picoplaca.py
 ```

-The program will ask you to enter the plate number, date and time and it will inform you whether or not that car can be on the road.
+The program will ask you to enter the plate number, date (DD-MM-YYYY) and time (HH:MM) and it will inform you whether or not that car can be on the road.

 To implement the program a *test-driven development* (TDD) approach was used.
 Therefore, you can check the unit tests on the folder **tests**.